adityalaxkar123/js-projects/README.md

 fifth project shows the iterative change in background color using advanced eventListner.

 sixth project displays the pressed keyword of keyboard.

+seventh project is to-do-list using html css javascript

+eightth project is an github profile search web app using advanced js using of api and fetch